EGCG Content USDA Study

 Decaffeination green tea contains only a third of EGCG found in regular green tea because EGCG is removed alongside caffeine during the decaffeination process.

 Flavoured tea contains only a quarter of the EGCG because they are made from low quality leaves.
-That's why flavouring is added in the first place!
+That's why flavoring is added in the first place!

 Instant green tea is synthetic tea rather than natural tea.
 They are made from low potency tea extract.
 Manufacturers avoid high potency extract because they don't taste good.
 This is because of EGCG's astringent property.